Wedding of Prince Juan Carlos and Princess Sophia: Attire

 The bride wore the Belgian lace veil her mother wore at her own wedding in 1938 and a diamond tiara that Kaiser Wilhelm II presented to his daughter, Princess Victoria Louise of Prussia, the bride's maternal grandmother, on the occasion of her marriage to Prince Ernst August of Hanover in 1913.

 The groom wore his Spanish Army uniform with the insignia of the Spanish Order of the Golden Fleece and the Order of Charles III and the Greek Order of the Redeemer.

 Attendants

 Juan Carlos's cousin, the Duke of Noto, acted as best man.
-Princess Sophia was attended by eight bridesmaids, all of royal birth:
+Princess Sofía was attended by eight bridesmaids, all of royal birth: